About the course

 TKAT SCITT arrange suitable school placements for the trainees.
 This enables us to ensure that we offer trainees a contrasting placement and a breadth of experience in their training year.
 Every effort is taken to place trainees in a school geographically convenient for them, without compromising their training needs.

 Our programme is full-time (term time only).
-Trainees spend four days a week in school and one day a week at a local training hub.
-However, approximately four times throughout the programme, you will be required to attend the TKAT training centre in Sidcup, Kent.
+Trainees spend four days a week in school and one day a week at their allocated training hub.

 Trainees on the salaried route will be paid on an unqualified teachers' pay scale 1 or 2 (discretion of the school).